JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_20.png)

 3. Back on the **Contact Screen**, observe that the gallery is still displaying all records from the Contact table.
-Click on the **Play** icon in the top right corner of the screen to test the application.
+Click on the **Play** icon in the top right corner of the screen to test the custom page.
 With the **Internal** option selected, you should see at least 7 records:

     ![](Images/Lab2-UsingPowerFxInCustomPages/E9_21.png)